myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-15T01:24:05.891Z
+>
+> Syntax other than markdown links may be added in the future!
+For compatibility with official app, we are keeping a close eye on the official bsky team :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-14T13:49:44.871Z
 >
 > Yay! 🍻